 If you’re looking for a qualified Lakewood dentist to help you get much-needed relief from a decayed or damaged tooth, then it’s time to discuss a tooth extraction with the team at Lakewood Dental Group.
 We’ll help restore your oral health and replace missing teeth with quality dental restorations, like dental implants.

-New and existing patients can send us an online message here, or they can call our Dallas dental office at (214) 827-1885.
+New and existing patients can schedule an appointment online here, or they can call our Dallas dental office at (214) 827-1885.